slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 -   How does the control plane process user-provided external parameters?
     Examples: sanitizing, parsing, not at all
--   Which external parameters are processed by the control plane and which are processed by the environment?
+-   Which external parameters are processed by the control plane and which are processed by the build environment?
--   What sort of external parameters does the control plane accept for environment configuration?
+-   What sort of external parameters does the control plane accept for build environment configuration?
 -   How do you ensure that all external parameters are represented in the provenance?
 -   How will you ensure that future design changes will not add additional external parameters without representing them in the provenance?

-### Control Plane
+### Control plane

 The control plane is the build system component that orchestrates each independent build execution.
 It is responsible for setting up each build and